shaharyar-qureshi/shaharyar-qureshi/README.md

 Developed a robust CRM platform for Dubizzle Labs tailored for property management and contract handling.
 Key features included a recurring meeting module, free services for contracts, and an area visualization report powered by Elasticsearch for insightful data analysis.

 ### 🌱 **Green Ant**
-Contributed to the development of an educational platform for children's learning using Django and Ember.js.
+Contributed to developing an educational platform for children's learning using Django and Ember.js.
 Focused on creating engaging content and tracking progress tailored to individual needs.

 ### 🧠 **Mindtales**
 Contributed to a mental wellness platform using Django, focusing on user engagement and personalized content delivery, implementing features for user feedback and analytics.